 A dispute resolution clause sets out how the parties involved in the contract will resolve a dispute.
 It allows a clear view of the process from the outset, which can help preserve your business relationship, keep things professional, and save time and costs associated with drawn-out disputes.
 A well-drafted dispute resolution clause can help you bring your disagreement to an end before you need to engage lawyers, or undertake formal court processes.

 Dispute resolution clauses need to be clear, unambiguous and set out a process which the parties are to follow.
-As such, they should be drafted deliberately and carefully according the particulars of your business arrangement and the contract, rather than simply using a templated version.
+As such, they should be drafted deliberately and carefully according to the particulars of your business arrangement and the contract, rather than simply using a templated version.

 A dispute resolution clause which is not well thought-out will not be effective if and when it comes time to actually use it.